+Why do people with disability refrain from travelling by public transport even after years of focus on its universal design?
 Norway has gone to great lengths to create an accessible transport system, but the use by people with disability has not risen significantly.
-So it was time to find out why.
+Why?
 The answers are not what you might expect.
-Indeed the experiences of non-users reveals that the actual design of a bus or a train is not enough to ensure accessibility – the system itself needs to be universally designed.
+The experiences of non-users reveals the actual design of a bus or a train is not enough to ensure accessibility.
+The barriers to public transport use is that the system itself needs to be universally designed.

 You can read more in the article, Public Transport and People with Disabilities – the Experiences of Non-users.
 There are valuable lessons here for transit designers in Australia.
 The authors refer to people with “impairments” and having “deficits” rather than people with disability – the preferred term in Australia.
 Part of the abstract is below.

 From the abstract: